huggingface/blog/codellama.md

 The Code Llama release introduces a family of models of 7, 13, and 34 billion parameters.
 The base models are initialized from Llama 2 and then trained on 500 billion tokens of code data.
 Meta fine-tuned those base models for two different flavors: a Python specialist (100 billion additional tokens) and an instruction fine-tuned version, which can understand natural language instructions.

-The models have state-of-the-art metrics in Python, C++, Java, PHP, C#, TypeScript, and Bash.
+The models show state-of-the-art performance in Python, C++, Java, PHP, C#, TypeScript, and Bash.
 The 7B and 13B base and instruct variants support infilling based on surrounding content, making them ideal for use as code assistants.

 Code Llama was trained on a 16k context window.
 In addition, the three model variants had additional long-context fine-tuning, allowing them to manage a context window of up to 100,000 tokens.